Identity Document reapplication

 The following documents are to be filled out, clearly printed in black ink:

-- A full set of fingerprints to be taken on form BI-9.
+- A full set of fingerprints to be taken on form DHA-9.
 Ensure that you provide

 your Identity number in the three (3) spaces provided and your full name.
 Your

 signature is required in the space provided.
 All finger prints must be clearly

 rolled to expose all details of the print.
 The only non-rolled prints are the

 'plain prints' which are your four (4) fingers (NOT

 PALMS) flat.
 To obtain the DHA-9 Finger Print form, please email your request to firstname.lastname@example.org

 and quote the applicant's ID number and postal address.
 The form will then be posted to you.
 Alternatively, phone the Mission.

 questionnaire), sections A & B regarding your personal particulars.
 (Note: